 - Vail Valley Anglers - Based in Vail, this well-known fly shop carries primarily Sage and Scott fly rods.

 - Sierra Trading Post - Fly rods come and go at STP, since they sell overstock and clearance items.
 Prices can be excellent, although selection will constantly change.

 - The Rivers Edge - A respected Bozeman fly shop which has an excellent online store.
 Sells Sage, Winston & Scott rods.

 - Front Range Angler - Sells high quality fly rods.
 A Colorado fly shop that happens to have an online store, too.

 - Telluride Angler - A Colorado fly shop with an online store.

 Fly Rods at Amazon - Amazon sells a massive selection of fly rods.
 They sell hard to find quality fly rods, excellent beginner fly rod outfits, as well as lots of junk that even isn't fit for the youngest of kids.
-Because of this, if you plan to buy a rod at Amazon (and the prices generally are the best you'll find), my suggestion is to use the following links to help "weed out the junk."
+Because of this, if you plan to buy a rod at Amazon (and the prices generally are the best you'll find), my suggestion is to use the following links to help for simplicity.
 I created these links to lead to only good quality fly rods and fly rod outfits sold on the Amazon website.